PLANNING FOR THE FUTURE

 Designed over two storeys, The Flagship Centre supports our Year 5 students on the ground level and our Year 6 students on the first floor.
 The space is a welcoming and flexible environment, with richly integrated technologies, to ensure the learning is innovative and personalised to each student's needs.

 The Centre's seamless integration of indoor-outdoor learning also enables our students and staff to engage with nature for their enhanced wellbeing.

-Primary School students at Matthew Flinders Anglican College on the Sunshine Coast will soon be learning in their new Wonderarium – a place designed to inspire wonder, awe and curiosity through literature, artefacts, works of art and provocations.
+Primary School students at Matthew Flinders Anglican College on the Sunshine Coast are learning in their brand new Wonderarium – a place designed to inspire wonder, awe and curiosity through literature, artefacts, works of art and provocations.

 The $1.3 million state-of-the-art facility is wholly funded by the Flinders Foundation.
 To learn more, watch this short video by our Head of Primary, Mrs Trudi Edwards.